rishiselvakumaran98/CS_Insiders/README.md

 # Important Tools/ NPM Modules used for website:

-- NodeJS --> Runtime server used for compiling the website
+- NodeJS --> Runtime Javascript server used for compiling the website

-- ExpressJS --> Javscript Web framework used for setting up the app and overall MVC layout for the website
+- ExpressJS --> Javascript Web framework used for setting up the app and overall MVC structure layout for the website

 - MongoDB Atlas --> A NoSQL database used in the application for storing objects and models of blogs, creating user models and also comments for each of the blogs.

-- Mongoose --> A Database server tool used for modeling blog, comment, user schemas and performing CRUD operations on MongoDb such on creating, reading(getting), updating and deleting blogs, comments, and likes on blogs.
+- Mongoose --> A Database server model tool used for creating schema of the blog, comment, user models and using the schemas to perform CRUD operations on MongoDb such on creating, reading(getting), updating and deleting blogs, comments, and likes on the blog objects.

-- PassportJS --> User login authentication module used for authentication user, and securing user's profile with encrypted hash key.
+- PassportJS --> User login authentication module used for authenticating user, and securing user's profile with encrypted hash key.

 - Nodemailer --> Used for sending email to user for resting their password in website